target/lite-for-jdbc/README.md

 ## withTransaction

 By using a Transaction ConnectionSession, changes will NOT be immediately committed to the database.
 Which allows for multiple features listed below.
 If any of these features are required, use withTransaction.
+Also use withTransaction if you need to specify isolation level.

 * Commit - Commits any existing changes to the database and clears any Savepoints and Locks
 * Rollback - Reverts the changes since the most recent commit, or the beginning of the ConnectionSession if no commits